HebronNor/Shipment-geek/README.md

 #### Restore backup
 First make sure ShipmentGeek is not running, delete your current `ShipmentGeek.xml` file.
 Then copy the file you want to restore from the `Backup/` sub-folder into the main folder, rename it `ShipmentGeek.xml`.
-When starting ShipmentGeek your library will now have been restored to backup file you copied.
+When starting ShipmentGeek your library will now have been restored to the backup file you copied.

 ## Issues
 The application is still work in progress so there may be bugs.
 Please report all bugs to the issue tracker on this repository ([here](https://github.com/HebronNor/ShipmentGeek/issues)).